 Burundi is one of the poorest countries in the world, ranked 184 out of 188 countries on the UN’s Human Development Index (2015).
 The life expectancy at birth is just 56 years, and only 5.2% of women have at least a secondary education, compared to 9.2% of men.

 At the root of the country's problems are issues such as poverty and low levels of education among women; early marriage and pregnancy; and lack of access to land, credit and training.
 Some or all of these factors result in many women becoming vulnerable and further trapped in poverty.
 This is especially true in remote areas where women are often marginalized and face fewer opportunities for training or for credit to support income generating activities.

 The Mothers' Union Literacy and Development Program has been successfully training Burundians in literacy and numeracy since 2005.
 The program reaches vulnerable, low-income communities through a grassroots network of Mother's Union and the Anglican Church of Burundi.
 This network extends across the country to all major regions and to nearly one thousand communities.

-Five Talents continues to work in Burundi in the midst of ongoing conflict.
-The goal of this project is to build the capacity of Mothers’ Union Burundi to provide training and skills in the area of savings and credit group formation and small-business skills.
-We hope for women to gain literacy, manage their assets, take part in household decision-making, join a savings and credit group, establish or expand their businesses, and become empowered to take a lead on development issues within their own communities.
+You can make a difference for families and communities across Burundi.
+When you become a partner of Five Talents you'll empower local leaders and help women to gain literacy skills, manage their assets, take part in household decision-making, join a savings and credit group, establish or expand small businesses, and become equipped to take a lead on development issues within their own communities.